tlwilliams895/curriculum-docs/src/building/working.rst

 Working with RST
 ^^^^^^^^^^^^^^^^

-reStructuredText can have a bit of a learning curve if you’re accustomed to Markdown.
+reStructuredText can have a bit of a learning curve if you're accustomed to Markdown.
 That said, once you get used to the basics it has definite advantages to using MD.